 Although most designs can meet timing requirements with the default Vivado synthesis settings, larger and more complex designs usually require a mix of synthesis strategies for different hierarchies to close timing.

 For example, one module might require the use of MUXF resources to implement a timing critical function, but the rest of the design might benefit from implementation of logic in LUTs rather than MUXF to reduce congestion.
 In this case, set the PERFORMANCE_OPTIMIZED strategy for the timing-critical module, and synthesize the rest of the design using the Flow_AlternateRoutability strategy to reduce congestion.

-For more information, see Block-Level Synthesis Strategy in Chapter 4.
+Block-Level Synthesis Strategy